UCDavisLibrary/fin-server/services/fin/fin-ac/README.md

  - DELETE: convince for removing all FinAC agents from the WebAC container
  - PUT: Temporarily promote users to FinAC agent role for a specified path (and only for that specified path)

+All endpoints will modify the contains root `ArchivalGroup` container if it exists.
+Otherwise the specified path will be used.

 ## Elastic Search Roles

 When `Essync` queries the LDP for container metadata, the query uses the defined FinAC agents.
 So only public containers, or containers protected with specified FinAC agents will be added to elastic search.
-There are two roles the `Essync` will use:
+There are two agents the `Essync` will use:

  - `discovery`: this agent will allow `Essync` to access the container.
 The Elastic Search document will be given the role of `public`, allowing anyone to discover the container metadata via the Fin API.
  - `protected`: this agent will allow `Essync` to access the container.
 The Elastic Search document will be given the role of `protected-[pathname]` where `[pathname]` is the uri path of the container minus `/fcrepo/rest` (Fin standard practice).
 Additionally, the `admin` role will be added to the elastic search document.